 What happens next varies.
 Best case, reception picks up between tasks.
 Realistically, the call rings out or hits voicemail.
 The new patient, who probably googled three practices and clicked the first one, moves to the next.

 Fix: Demand recovery.
 When a call goes unanswered, the system sends an automatic SMS to the caller within 60 seconds: “Sorry we missed you, happy to book you in.
-Reply with your name and the issue and we'll text you back with available times.”
+Reply with your name and the issue and we will text you back with available times.”
 Most new patients reply.
 The booking happens.

 2. The call lands after hours

-Fix:Same demand recovery, plus considered after-hours routing.
+Fix: Same demand recovery, plus considered after-hours routing.
 Set the system to send the SMS automatically and optionally route real emergencies (severe pain, trauma) to an on-call number or an emergency dental service.
-Routine bookings get the SMS and book themselves in via reply when you're open.
+Routine bookings get the SMS and book themselves in via reply when you are open.

 3. Reception is great at appointments, less great at conversion

 Fix: Call recording and speech analytics.
 Listen back to a sample of new patient calls each week.
 Most practice owners are shocked the first time they do this.
 The fix is usually a 30-minute training session with reception: script for new patients, how to handle “how much?”, when to offer the next available slot vs ask for preference.
-Conversion rates from call to booking can move 20–40% from this alone.
+Conversion rates from call to booking can move 20 to 40% from this alone.

 Fix: Call tracking with per-channel numbers.
 Each marketing channel gets its own phone number.
 The call still rings reception.
 But now you see Google Ads brought 14 calls last week, the letterbox drop in Hurstville brought 3, the signboard brought 2, and Facebook brought zero.
 Reallocate budget accordingly.